AliSeif96/Presentations/README.md

  </p>

-### Stochastic synchronization of dynamics on the human connectome
+# 2.Stochastic synchronization of dynamics on the human connectome

 <p align="center">